Therapy for Life Changes &

 Tracking the body’s response to stress.
 We can use grounding techniques and pay attention to physical sensations to create a sense of stability when emotions feel overwhelming.

 Working directly with internal conflict.
-We can identify the different "parts" of you involved in a decision—for instance, the part that fears change and the part that wants it—to understand their competing needs without judgment.
+We can identify the different "parts" of you involved in a decision—for instance, the part that fears change and the part that wants it—to understand their competing needs.

-Using targeted, guided imagery.
-This is a structured way to explore your core values or walk through potential scenarios in a controlled, imaginative space, helping to clarify what you actually want.
+Using guided imagery.
+This is a structured way to explore your core values or walk through potential scenarios in a controlled, imaginary space, helping to clarify what you actually want.

-The goal isn't to force a single right answer.
-It's to build your capacity to tolerate uncertainty and make choices that are based on your own needs, not on external expectations.
+The result is building the capacity to tolerate uncertainty and make choices that are based on your needs, desires, and values.

-If you're looking for support, I invite you to request a free consultation by filling in the form below.
+If you're looking for support, I invite you to request a free consultation below.

 Get in touch